-Ljubljana will act as the starter course on our culinary tour.
-We will stroll through its lovely city center, and visit the Central Market on the way because as any true foodie knows, the key to a great dish is good local produce!
+Ljubljana will act as the starter course on your culinary tour.
+You will stroll through its lovely city center, and visit the Central Market on the way because as any true foodie knows, the key to a great dish is good local produce!

-We’ll get to know Ljubljana, all its more and less famous treasures, as well as its food scene.
+You’ll get to know Ljubljana, all its more and less famous treasures, as well as its food scene.
 Apart from learning about Ljubljana’s food, you will try it during the lunch that is included in the tour.
-After sightseeing and filling our bellies, you will be able to cook up an afternoon to your tastes.
-Enjoy a free afternoon or opt for a cooking class or wine tasting experience in Ljubljana.
+After sightseeing and filling your bellies, you will be able to cook up an afternoon to your tastes.
+Enjoy a free afternoon or opt for a cooking class or wine-tasting experience in Ljubljana.

 Overnight in Ljubljana

 Ljubljana Food Tour